Professional development for productivity

 Participation in the Facebook group is entirely optional, but many club members view it as an integral part of their success.
 You’ll get the best results from the club by checking in to the group once or twice a week, and skimming through the posts to find encouragement, accountability, and productivity tips other members have discovered.

-Club content will be shared with you over the course of 12 months.
-The next group of 40 Hour Innovators will begin on
+New club content will be shared with you weekly over the course of a year.

 January: Grading & Assessment